 HIGHLIGHTS OF TEXAS HOA LAWS

 Some of the most interesting highlights of Texas State Law pertaining to Home Owner’s Associations.
 Keep in mind, all of these have some sort of limitations.
+Join the Superior HOA Management mailing list for more updates.
 Please be sure to seek legal counsel if you have questions.:

 A property owners’ association may not include or enforce a provision in a dedicatory instrument that prohibits or restricts a property owner from:

 (1) implementing measures promoting solid-waste composting of vegetation, including grass clippings, leaves, or brush, or leaving grass clippings uncollected on grass;